rnleach/elk/README.md

  Goals and non-Goals:
   1. I only implement the things I need.
 If it's in here, I needed it at some point.
 Or I thought it would be fun to implement and test, and I might use it some day.
 But if I didn't need it or just want to make it, it isn't in there.
-Nothing was built speculatively.
+As a result, some of the designs will be tuned to my use cases.

   2. Single header + single source file.
-Keeps it simple.
+Keeps it simple, just drop 2 files into your source tree and make sure they're configured in your build system.

   3. NOT threadsafe.
 Access to any objects will need to be protected by the user of those objects with a mutex or other means to prevent data races.